dennissxz/data-science-handbook/33-dimensionality-reduction/21-multidimensional-scaling.md

   \operatorname{Stress}_{D}\left(\boldsymbol{z}_{1}, \ldots, \boldsymbol{z}_{N}\right)=\left(\sum_{i \neq j=1}^n\left(d_{ij}-\left\|\boldsymbol{z}_{i}-\boldsymbol{z}_{j}\right\|\right)^{2}\right)^{1 / 2}
   $$

+- Find coordinates for the $n$ points in a low dimensional space such that the corresponding distances maintain the ordering in of pairwise distance in $\boldsymbol{D}$.

 <!--
 This can be solved by gradient descent.
 However, we can also transform $\boldsymbol{D}$ to a form $\boldsymbol{B}$ that is naturally fitted by inner product.
 The transformation satisfies $d_{ij} = b_{ii} - 2b_{ij} + b_{ij}$, thereby mimicking the corresponding identities for $\left\| \boldsymbol{x}_i - \boldsymbol{x}_j  \right\|$ and $\langle \boldsymbol{x} _i, \boldsymbol{x} _j \rangle$.